-30.2 The authorize Tag
+32.2 The authorize Tag

 This tag is used to determine whether its contents should be evaluated or not.
-In Spring Security 3.0, it can be used in two ways 1.
+In Spring Security 3.0, it can be used in two ways .
 The first approach uses a web-security expression, specified in the access attribute of the tag.
-The expression evaluation will be delegated to the SecurityExpressionHandler<FilterInvocation> defined in the application context (you should have web expressions enabled in your ">htt
+The expression evaluation will be delegated to the SecurityExpressionHandler<FilterInvocation> defined in the application context (you should have web expressions enabled in your http> namespace configuration to make sure this service is available).
+So, for example, you might have